VoidingWarranties/Myo-Intelligesture/README.md

 also use this library to debounce the pose input if you find you often trigger poses accidentally.

-Finally, the library is very flexible.
-Each class is templated and allows you to mix and match parts of the library together if you only want to use specific features.
+The library is designed to be extensible and flexible.
+We use a feature tree to let you to mix and match different parts of the library.

 Usage
 -----

 The easiest way to use this library is to create a new feature and add it as a leaf to the feature tree.
 For a more detailed explanation of the feature tree, see [Explanation](#explanation).
-See `ExampleCLass.h` for a simple example.
+See `ExampleClass.h` for a simple example.

 The root of the feature tree is always `RootFeature`.
 You can add child features to a parent feature by passing the parent feature to the child feature in the